 GUI field Description Alert Email Setting Critical events Send an alert email message when the FortiVoice Gateway unit detects a system error that may affect its operation.
 Disk is full Send an alert email message when the hard disk of the FortiVoice Gateway unit is full.
 FXO alarm (for GO08 only) Send an alert email when the PSTN analog line has a problem.

-GUI field Description PRI alarm (for GT01 and GT02 only) Send an alert email when the PRI line has a problem.
+PRI alarm (for GT01 and GT02 only) Send an alert email when the PRI line has a problem.
 Trunk lines are saturated Send an alert email when the SIP/PSTN/PRI trunk lines are fully occupied.
 SIP trunk alert only works if you select Overflow check when configuring SIP trunk.
 Trunk SIP trunk/office peer connectivity alert Select the trunks of which an alert email is sent when a trunk has an issue.
-Alert interval Set the time interval (in seconds) for sending alert emails.
+Alert interval If you enable SIP trunk/office peer connectivity alert, then you can set the time interval (in seconds) for sending alert emails.